Frequently Asked Questions (FAQ)

 Please submit an ISRB public records request to the Department of Corrections.

-Why is the Board considering releasing this sex person when he/she has a life sentence?
+Why is the Board considering releasing this sex offender when he/she has a life sentence?

 The Board must see CCB (convicted sex) persons prior to the expiration of the minimum term that the sentencing court determined appropriate.
 In-prison release hearings are used to meet with the person to gather information.
 After the hearing, the Board makes a release decision.
 Specifically, they must determine whether or not the person is "more likely than not to commit future sex offenses if released with conditions".